jackieho1/pull-request-tutorial/README.md

 *1. Staging*
 The first step is to stage your changes, which is represented by `git add`.
 This means that you'll be adding any modified file changes into your current repo.
-Git will about the change, but it won't be permanent in the global repository.
+Git will know about the change, but it won't be permanent in the global repository.

 Think of this step as adding all the items you are shipping into a box - you haven't made the permanent move to mail it out yet, but are staging it to be